apereo/cas/cas-server-protocol/3.0/cas_protocol_3_0.md

 -   Service tickets are only valid for the service identifier that was specified to /login when they were generated.
-The service identifier SHOULD NOT be part of the service ticket. -   Service tickets MUST only be valid for one ticket validation attempt.
-Whether or not validation was successful, CAS MUST then invalidate the ticket, causing all future validation attempts of that same ticket to fail. -   CAS SHOULD expire unvalidated service tickets in a reasonable period of time after they are issued.
-If a service presents for validation an expired service ticket, CAS MUST respond with a validation failure response.
-It is RECOMMENDED that the validation response include a descriptive message explaining why validation failed.
-It is RECOMMENDED that the duration a service ticket is valid before it expires be no longer than five minutes.
-Local security and CAS usage considerations MAY determine the optimal lifespan of unvalidated service tickets. -   Service tickets MUST contain adequate secure random data so that a ticket is not guessable. - Service tickets MUST begin with the characters, "ST-". -   Services MUST be able to accept service tickets of up to 32 characters in length.
+The service identifier SHOULD NOT be part of the service ticket.

+-   Service tickets MUST only be valid for one ticket validation attempt.
+    Whether or not validation was successful, CAS MUST then invalidate the ticket, causing all future validation attempts of that same ticket to fail.

+-   CAS SHOULD expire unvalidated service tickets in a reasonable period of time after they are issued.
+If a service presents an expired service ticket for validation, CAS MUST respond with a validation failure response.

+-   It is RECOMMENDED that the validation response include a descriptive message explaining why validation failed.

+-   It is RECOMMENDED that the duration a service ticket is valid before it expires be no longer than five minutes.
+Local security and CAS usage considerations MAY determine the optimal lifespan of unvalidated service tickets.

+-   Service tickets MUST contain adequate secure random data so that a ticket is not guessable.

+-   Service tickets MUST begin with the characters, "ST-".

+-   Services MUST be able to accept service tickets of up to 32 characters in length.
     It is RECOMMENDED that services support service tickets of up to 256 characters in length.